If you are in a higher education undergraduate program, you are required to enrol in University electives.

-Rules for Student Electives
+Rules for University electives

 You can enrol in courses with prerequisites and corequisites, however it is your responsibility to check the relevant course guide to make sure that you have met the requisites.